awsdocs/amazon-s3-userguide/doc_source/example-bucket-policies.md

 The following example denies permissions to any user to perform any Amazon S3 operations on objects in the specified S3 bucket unless the request originates from the range of IP addresses specified in the condition\.

-This statement identifies the 54\.240\.143\.0/24 as the range of allowed Internet Protocol version 4 \(IPv4\) IP addresses\.
+This statement identifies *`54.240.143.0/24`* as the range of allowed Internet Protocol version 4 \(IPv4\) IP addresses\.

 The `Condition` block uses the `NotIpAddress` condition and the `aws:SourceIp` condition key, which is an AWS\-wide condition key\.
 For more information about these condition keys, see [Amazon S3 condition key examples](amazon-s3-policy-keys.md)\.
 The `aws:SourceIp` IPv4 values use the standard CIDR notation\.
 For more information, see [IAM JSON Policy Elements Reference](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements.html#Conditions_IPAddress) in the *IAM User Guide*\.

-**Important**
+**Warning**
-Replace the IP address range in this example with an appropriate value for your use case before using this policy\.
+Before using this policy, replace the *`54.240.143.0/24`* IP address range in this example with an appropriate value for your use case\.
 Otherwise, you will lose the ability to access your bucket\.

 ```
  1. {